Jaweria-B/Jaweria-B/README.md

 <h2 align="center">💼 Hackathon Projects</h2>

 <p align="center">
+  1. 🌆 [Seerah Bot](https://github.com/Jaweria-B/Seerah-App): Simplifying the understanding of the Quran and facilitating reflection on its teachings for everyone.
+Leveraging MongoDB, Llama Index Generative AI, OpenAI, and RAG feature, it creates a seamless Seerah for non-Arabic speakers.
+Market Size: 1.3 Billion Muslims who do not speak Arabic.

+  2. 🌟 [Games Gemini Ultra Simulator](https://github.com/Jaweria-B/GamesHackathon): Powered by "The Adaptive Simulation Sandbox" with Gemini's cognitive abilities, this project showcases seamless teamwork and problem-solving in dynamic meeting management.
+Gemini's achievements in Conceptualization, Agent Personification, Interaction Dynamics, and Synthetic Data Utilization underline its adaptability and value in AI training and beyond. 🚀

-  1. 🌆 [Virtual Urban Explorer](https://github.com/Jaweria-B/Leap_Hackathon_Project): An innovative, AI-powered platform designed to transform the way people explore and interact with cities around the world.
+  3. 🌐 [Virtual Urban Explorer](https://github.com/Jaweria-B/Leap_Hackathon_Project): An innovative, AI-powered platform designed to transform the way people explore and interact with cities around the world.
 Utilizes cutting-edge advancements in GPT, AI, and AR/VR technologies for an immersive and interactive virtual exploration experience.

-  2. 🌐 [Quranic](https://github.com/jaweria-b/Quranic): An innovative AI-powered application designed to provide users with a comprehensive and precise understanding of the Holy Qur'an.
+  4. 🌐 [Quranic](https://github.com/jaweria-b/Quranic): An innovative AI-powered application designed to provide users with a comprehensive and precise understanding of the Holy Qur'an.
 Leveraging advanced technologies such as Aya-101 and Cohere Embed via Cohere API for translation and transcription.

-  3. 📊 [HIN Number - Team BREAKING Project](https://github.com/Jaweria-B/HIN-BreakingFree): The HIN Number, defined as the product of Groundedness and Hallucination scores, serves as a new benchmark for assessing LLM interpretive accuracy and adaptability.
+  5. 📊 [HIN Number - Team BREAKING Project](https://github.com/Jaweria-B/HIN-BreakingFree): The HIN Number, defined as the product of Groundedness and Hallucination scores, serves as a new benchmark for assessing LLM interpretive accuracy and adaptability.
 Explored the impact of guardrails on LLM interaction quality and user engagement.

-  4. 🍳 [Kitchen Creators](https://github.com/Jaweria-B/KitchenCreators-App): Introduced Vectara Database, a proprietary system for culinary exploration, powered by the HHEM Model for originality measurement.
+  6. 🍳 [Kitchen Creators](https://github.com/Jaweria-B/KitchenCreators-App): Introduced Vectara Database, a proprietary system for culinary exploration, powered by the HHEM Model for originality measurement.
 Utilized Lambda Model's regression analysis for tailored recipe recommendations based on user-provided ingredients.

-  5. 🍔 [Food Complaint Resolution System](https://github.com/jaweria-b/Food-Complaint-Resolution-System): An AI tool developed for food delivery businesses to handle customer complaints related to received food automatically, reducing human effort and processing time.
+  7. 🍔 [Food Complaint Resolution System](https://github.com/jaweria-b/Food-Complaint-Resolution-System): An AI tool developed for food delivery businesses to handle customer complaints related to received food automatically, reducing human effort and processing time.

-  6. 📘 [Everdiver](https://github.com/jaweria-b/Everdiver): Leveraging large language models like Falcon, Everdiver enhances Evernote's search functions and builds knowledge from old notes, preserving privacy.
+  8. 📘 [Everdiver](https://github.com/jaweria-b/Everdiver): Leveraging large language models like Falcon, Everdiver enhances Evernote's search functions and builds knowledge from old notes, preserving privacy.

-  7. ☁️ [WeatherWane](https://github.com/Jaweria-B/Weather_Vane): Use AI to build powerful presentations, saving vital time for professionals, students, and collaborators.
+  9. ☁️ [WeatherWane](https://github.com/Jaweria-B/Weather_Vane): Use AI to build powerful presentations, saving vital time for professionals, students, and collaborators.
 Create impactful presentations with videos and accompanying music efficiently.

 </p>